Frequently Asked QuestionsIf you do not find the answer to your question here, please call us at 760-342-1233.

 Please be aware that The Awareness Group cannot be held responsible if you are referred to the wrong program and additional fees may be collected if you start the incorrect program and need to be changed after you are convicted.

-It is also vital that you maintain contact with the County Drinking Driver Program and report back to them after you are convicted so they can update your case information and provide proof of enrollment to the Riverside County Superior Court.
-If you do not report back to their office within two days of conviction it is possible that an arrest warrant will be issued, even if you are attending your DUI education classes.
+It is also vital that you maintain contact with the Riverside County Impaired Driver Program (IDP) and report back to them after you are convicted so they can update your case information and provide proof of enrollment to the Riverside County Superior Court.
+If you do not report back to their office within two days of conviction it is possible that an arrest warrant will be issued, even if you are attending your DUI classes.

 Upon enrollment we will notify the Department of Motor Vehicles and you may begin the process of applying for a restricted driver’s license.
 We have no power over DMV licensing and they may require you to serve a mandatory suspension period before a restricted license is issued.
 Contact the Mandatory Actions Unit at (916) 657-6525 for further information.